-115 Bakunin, "Aux compagnons de la Fédération jurassienne", III, 56.
+115 Bakunin, "Aux compagnons de la Fédération jurassienne", III, 56.116 III, 58.

-Polish question.
+During this congress, Borkheim had also mentioned the Russian threat and the Polish question.
 Of the latter, he declared that it "particularly interests Germany, and in a certain sense may be called a German question," because Poland is a barrier against Russia.
 Borkheim added that it is impossible to suppress permanent armies until Poland is reconstituted.